microsoft/hands-on-lab-serverless/docs/workshop.md

 <div class="tip" data-title="Tips">

-> For the purpose of this lab you will create all the resources in the same region, for instance France Central (francecentral) or West Europe (westeurope).
+> For the purpose of this lab you will create all the resources in the same region, for instance `France Central` (francecentral) or `West Europe` (westeurope).
+> It's important to note that Static Web App built-in api isn't available in `France Central` at the moment of the lab creation : You can still create the rest in France Central, this won't affect the rest of the labs.
 >
 > [Resource Groups][resource-group]